K3 surfaces and cubic fourfolds with Abelian motive

-Moreover, for infinitely many values of $d$, the Fano variety of lines on the cubic fourfold $F(X)$ is isomorphic to the Hilbert scheme of length two subschemes $S^{[2]}$ of the associated K3 surface $S$.
+For infinitely many values of $d$, and for the generic cubic fourfold $X\in\mathcal{C}_d$, the Fano variety $F(X)$ of lines on the cubic fourfold is isomorphic to the Hilbert scheme of length two subschemes $S^{[2]}$ of the associated K3 surface $S$.
 This holds if $d=2(n^2+n+1)$ for an integer $n\geq2$.

-In the next section we will proceed with the lattice theoretical computations that will show the existence of cubic fourfolds with associated K3 of any N\'eron-Severi rank.